MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/3-disaster-recovery.md

 Each major process or workload that an application implements should have separate RPO and RTO values.
 Even if you arrive at the same values for different processes, you should generate each value through a separate analysis that examines disaster-scenario risks and potential recovery strategies.

 The process of specifying an RPO and RTO effectively creates DR requirements for your application.
 You must establish the priority of each workload and data category and do a cost-benefit analysis.
-The analysis includes concerns like implementation and maintenance cost, operational expense, process overhead, performance impact, and the impact of downtime and lost data.
+The analysis includes the following concerns:

+- Implementation and maintenance cost
+- Operational expense
+- Process overhead
+- Performance impact
+- Impact of downtime and data loss

 You must define exactly what "downtime" means for your application, and in some cases you might establish separate RPO and RTO values for different levels of functionality.
 Specifying RPO and RTO should be more than simply choosing arbitrary values.
 Much of the value of a DR plan comes from the research and analysis that goes into discovering the potential impact of a disaster and the cost of mitigating the risks.